 - 1 tablespoon olive oil

 - 3 cups vegetable or chicken stock

 - ½ teaspoon ground cumin

 - ½ teaspoon black pepper

 - Heat the electric pressure cooker using the saute function until hot.
 Add the olive oil and onion, stirring often and sauteing until the onion is tender.
 Stir in the garlic.

 - Add the broth to the electric pressure cooker and scrape the bottom with a wooden spoon to remove any cooked on pieces.
 Stir in the seasonings and cancel the saute function.

 - Rinse the rice until the water runs clear.
 Stir the rice into the broth.
 Over the rice, dot with tomato paste.
 Do not stir.

-- Cover the electric pressure cooker and program to manual or pressure cook for 7 minutes.
+- Cover the electric pressure cooker and program to manual pressure or pressure cook (normal pressure) for 7 minutes.
 Allow the pressure to release naturally.

 - Open the pressure cooker and stir to mix and fluff the rice.